josmar-crwdstffng/angular/aio/content/guide/ngmodule-faq.md

 They have component scope.

 The `AppComponent`'s injector is a child of the root injector, one down in the injector hierarchy.
-For applications that don't use the router, that's almost the entire application.
+For applications that do not use the router, that is almost the entire application.
-But in routed applications, routing operates at the root level where `AppComponent` services don't exist.
+But in routed applications, routing operates at the root level where `AppComponent` services do not exist.
-This means that lazy-loaded modules can't reach them.
+This means that lazy-loaded modules cannot reach them.

 <a id="q-component-or-module"></a>